Patrick-81/NAFABox/README.md

 `$ ./Pre_Install.sh`

-6/ After the end of Pre_Install script you can start Install.sh script
+6/ After the end of Pre_Install script open new terminal.
+You can start Install.sh script

 `$ ./Install.sh`